rogargon/myrecommendations/README.md

   2 steps passed, 0 failed, 0 skipped, 3 undefined
 ```

-The undefined steps are related with the Register Restaurant feature and are implemented in
+### Register Restaurant Step ###

-*features/steps/register_restaurant.py*:
+The undefined steps are related with the Register Restaurant feature and are implemented in *features/steps/register_restaurant.py*:

 ```python
 from behave import *